paszed/doctor/README.md

 ---

-## Notes
+## 📝 Notes

-- Some fixes (like Terraform, Kubernetes tools, Oracle SQL) may require manual installation or elevated permissions.
+- Some fixes (Terraform, Kubernetes tools, Oracle SQL) may require manual installation or elevated permissions.
 - For Python packages, `pipx` is recommended for system-managed Python installations.
 - All interactive fixes show suggested installation commands when auto-fix isn’t available.

 ---

-## Contribution
+## 🤝 Contribution

 1. Fork the repository
 2. Add new checks/fixes in `internal/checks` and `internal/fix`
 3. Update `internal/cli/help.go` and the README
 4. Submit a pull request